ProfessionalLinuxUsersGroup/course-books/docs/contributing.md

 If you'd like to add an image to one of the pages, you will need to save that image into the `docs/assets/` directory.

-Each book has its own subdirectory in assets:
+Each book has its own subdirectory in `assets/`:

 ```text
 assets/